Textual and Visual Prompt Fusion for Image Editing via Step-Wise Alignment: Introduction

-In this paper, we propose Zero-shot Inversion Process (ZIP) that injects a fusion of generated visual reference and text guidance into the semantic latent space of a \textit{frozen} pre-trained diffusion model.
-As illustrated in~\Figref{fig_ours_guided}, our method takes advantage of the text guidance to provide intuitive control over the semantic coherence.
-Meanwhile, our methods refine the alignment of the text feature and the semantic latent space of the diffusion model by incorporating a visual reference.
-The incorporated reference image is generated with a foundational text-to-image model.
-Thus, our method is zero-shot and avoids the bias of manual selection.
-To the best of our knowledge, it is the first attempt to integrate text guidance and image guidance in zero-shot image editing.
-Our method only needs to train an attribute encoder, a tiny neural network, without fine-tuning the pre-trained model.
-For both in-domain and out-of-domain attribute editing tasks, our method preserves faithfulness to text guidance while maintaining visual quality.
-Extensive experiments demonstrate that our method is generally applicable to various benchmark datasets (CelebA-HQ, LSUN-church, and LSUN-bedroom).
+In this paper, we propose Step-Wise Alignment~(SWA) that integrates both visual references and text guidance into the semantic latent space of a \textit{frozen} pre-trained diffusion model.
+Our method leverages text guidance to provide intuitive control over semantic consistency, while refining the alignment between the text features and the semantic latent space of the diffusion model by incorporating a visual reference.
+Our main contributions are as follows: